When we explain our UX design process to prospective clients, one question comes up more often than others: “Can we spend less time on user research?”

 When Incomplete User Research Killed Google Glass

-Google Glass is one of the best examples of this same type of gamble went wrong.
+Google Glass is one of the best examples of this same type of gamble going wrong.

 All initial signs pointed towards the product being revolutionary.
 Time magazine named it one of the best inventions of 2012.
 Interest reached a fever pitch among tech enthusiasts and journalists.